hassio-addons/addon-motioneye/README.md

 ## About

 motionEye is a popular frontend to the camera software called motion.
-This add-on provides both, allowing you to add your camera's to your Hass.io setup.
+This add-on provides both, allowing you to add your cameras to your Hass.io setup.

 motionEye is Open Source CCTV and NVR, that is elegant and really easy to use.
 It can be used as a Baby Monitor, Construction Site Montage Viewer,